Gurpartap/cognizant/README.md

 Process information can also be provided via Ruby code.
 See `cognizant load` command in the administration utility.

-All of the available options and commands for `cognizantd` are:

-    $ cognizantd --help

-    NAME
-        cognizantd - system utility daemon to supervise your processes

-    SYNOPSIS:
-        cognizantd [GLOBAL OPTIONS] [CONFIG FILE | -]

-    GLOBAL OPTIONS:
-            --[no-]daemonize        Whether or not to daemonize cognizantd into background.
-            --pidfile FILE          The pid (process identifier) lock file for the daemon.
-            --logfile FILE          The file to log the daemon's operational information into.
-            --loglevel LEVEL        The level of information to log.
-            --env ENV               Environment variables for managed processes to inherit.
-            --chdir DIRECTORY       The current working directory for the managed processes to start with.
-            --umask UMASK           Permission mode limitations for file and directory creation.
-            --user USER             Run the daemon and managed processes as the given user.
-            --group GROUP           Run the daemon and managed processes as the given user group.
-            --pids-dir DIRECTORY    Directory to store the pid files of managed processes, when required.
-            --logs-dir DIRECTORY    Directory to store the log files of managed processes, when required.
-        -s, --socket FILE           The socket lock file for the server -b, --bind-address ADDR     The interface to bind the TCP server to.
-        -p, --port PORT             The TCP port to start the server with.
-            --username USERNAME     Username for securing server access.
-            --password PASSWORD     Password to accompany the username.
-        -t, --trace                 Turn on tracing, enable full backtrace.
-        -v, --version               Print the version number and exit.

 ## Using the administration utility

 Cognizant can be administered using the `cognizant` command line utility.
 This